teahouse-hosting/docs.teahouse.cafe/src/guides/www.md

 # WWW Handling

 It used to be common for websites to start with `www` (eg `www.google.com`).
 But as time went on, we collectively dropped it (eg `reddit.com`).
-But its legacy lives on in user habbits and browser algorithms.
+But its legacy lives on in user habits and browser algorithms.

 Teahouse handles this intelligently.
 You create your sites with your preferred form (with or without `www`), and Teahouse will automatically redirect.